Can a startup with no funding build their dream chip?

 But here's what we learned: If this is our problem, it's every startup's problem.

-WioWiz + OSS Complete Chip Flow
+WIOWIZ Complete Chip Flow

-Observed & Controlled by WioWiz Intelligence
+Observed & Controlled by WIOWIZ Intelligence

 VIRTUAL SILICON SUITE